-Researchers have concluded that there is also a direct link between poor quality of sleep and complications during birth.
-Women who have less than 6 hours of sleep a night have a higher risk of a long labor, giving birth to a baby who is premature and or a baby with a low birth weight.
+Researchers have even found that there is a link between poor quality of sleep and complications during birth.
+Women who have less than 6 hours of sleep a night have a higher risk of a long labour, giving birth to a baby who is premature or a baby with a low birth weight.

 Why do pregnant women find it harder to sleep?

-Factors that affect a pregnant woman’s sleep patterns are:
+Some common factors that affect a pregnant woman’s sleep include:

 - Hormonal changes in the body